sonic-net/SONiC/doc/secure_boot/Secureboot_uefi_key_management.md

 openssl req -newkey rsa:4096 -nodes -keyout KEK.key -new -x509 -sha256 -days 3650 -subj "/CN=Key Exchange Key/" -out KEK.crt
 openssl req -newkey rsa:4096 -nodes -keyout db.key -new -x509 -sha256 -days 3650 -subj "/CN=Database key/" -out db.crt
 ```
 The private keys are kept secretly and used during image signing.
 The public keys are used to verify images signed by private keys.
-Public keys are wrapped with x509 format of certificate.
+Public keys are wrapped in the x509 format of the certificate.
 These public certificates are enrolled in the SHIM or UEFI key database by the machine owner.

 ### 4.2 Enrollment of keys
 The enrollment interface depends on where the keys are stored.
-The UEFI keys enrollment follows specific policy.
+The UEFI keys enrollment follows a specific policy.
 UEFI keys are PK, KEK, db and dbX.
 The enrollment of PK depends on access over UEFI FW's mode(Ex: Setup mode, User mode etc.).
-Then the owner of PK can enroll KEK since KEKs enrollment requires that KEK and create authenticated variables and it by PK.
+Then the owner of PK can enroll KEK since KEK enrollment requires authenticated variables signed by PK.

 ````
 Ex: Enroll KEK
 sign-efi-sig-list -t "$(date --date='1 second' +'%Y-%m-%d %H:%M:%S')" -k PK.key -c PK.crt KEK KEK.esl KEK.auth

-Use the hardware vendor provided interface to enroll KEK.auth
 ````
-Similar principle used for enrolling DB keys.
-The DB enrollment variable should be created then signed either by PK and KEK.
-Typically KEK is used to avoid frequent access to PK private keys.
+A similar principle is used for enrolling DB keys.
+The DB enrollment variable should be created and then signed either by PK or KEK.

 ### 4.3 Modify key database
 For UEFI key database modification, requires authenticated variables to modify.
 ````
 Examples:

-To add  DB key in UEFI database following are typical workflow followed
+To add  DB key in UEFI database following are typical workflows followed

        # Create key:
        openssl req -subj "/CN=SecBoot db cert/"  -new -x509 -newkey rsa:2048 -nodes -days 730 -outform PEM -keyout "db.key"  -out "db.pem"